gwdistsys18/dist-sys-practice/README.md

 Use `docker image inspect` can inspect the layers version of the Docker.
 If one modify was implemented, then one layer will be added, and a record will show when inspect the Docker image.
 The method that used to identify each layer is using `sha256`.

-### Intermediate Level - Video: VMs Versus Containers Deep Dive
+### Intermediate Level - VMs Versus Containers Deep Dive

 A deeper comparison between virtual machine and Docker container.